gabrieleandro/cv/index.md

 Several Institutional websites.

-Made with CodeIgniter or Wordpress.
+Made with CodeIgniter or WordPress.
 Deployed using LAMP.

 Co-founder and Developer since 2012 to 2014.

 ##### Guidez
 _Local establishment guide_

-Made with Django, Jquery, Bootstrap .
-Deployed using gunicorn, nginx and hosted on linode.
+Made with Django, jQuery, Bootstrap, Social Media Logins.
+Deployed using Gunicorn, NGINX, hosted on Cloud Server provider Linode.

 Co-founder and Developer since 2012 to 2015.

 ##### Pleever
 _Dealing management system for new and used vehicles_

-Made with Django, Jquery, Bootstrap, Django-restframeowrk for the API .
-Deployed using docker container for the project files and ngix outside docker, hosted on linode.
+Made with Django, jQuery, Bootstrap, Django REST frameowrk for the API.
+Deployed using Docker and Docker Compose, hosted on Cloud Server provider Linode.

 Developer since 2015 to 2019.

 ##### Matiplus
 _Hotel management system_

-Made with Django, Jquery, Bootstrap.
-Deployed using docker container for the project files and ngix outside docker, hosted on linode.
+Made with Django, jQuery, Bootstrap.
+Deployed using Docker and Docker Compose, hosted on Cloud Server provider Linode.

 Developer since 2018 to 2021.